Before You Consider Virgin Voyages, What You Need To Know

 Virgin Voyages cruise fares are on the pricer side, certainly on the surface.
 This is not a value line and when comparing fares, look at what is included.
 Don’t just write them off before looking properly.

 Their fares includes: all dining, gratuities, Wi-Fi, fitness classes and filtered water and sodas

 It excludes: alcoholic drinks, speciality coffees and shore excursions

-You will find cheaper cruises in the Caribbean and Mediterranean on lines like Norwegian and Royal Caribbean, but if you looking for a more premium line experience with more bundled in, you may find the total cost of your cruise is not as much as it first appears.
+You will find cheaper cruises in the Caribbean and Mediterranean, on lines like Norwegian and Royal Caribbean, but if you are looking for a more premium line experience with more bundled in, you may find the total cost of your cruise is not as much as it first appears.
 Compare carefully before rejecting.
-And sign up for their emails as their are often deals and offers.
+And sign up for emails, as there are often deals and offers available.

 Facilities Not Working

-Personally, I think some of headline grabbing gimmicks seem a bit trying too hard, but they are fun.
+Personally, I think some of the headline grabbing gimmicks seem to be trying too hard.
 Not sure if they will survive, but they add to the fun.
-Things like the Tattoo parlour (Squid Ink), though bearing in mind you cant get a new tattoo wet and your are cruising in the Caribbean or summer in the Med and will want to swim I am not sure how this works.
+Things like the Tattoo parlour (Squid Ink), though bearing in mind you can’t get a new tattoo when wet.
+As you are cruising in the Caribbean or the Med and will likely want to swim, I’m not sure how this works.
 There is also a Voyage Vinyl record shop, which I guess more about the brand.
 It does not really matter if these do not work for you as they do are a novelty to check out at least